Conformal generation of an exotic rotationally invariant harmonic oscillator: Relationships of the ERIHO

-When $|g|<1$, the operator $\hat{H}_g^{\text{n-i}'}$ can be interpreted as the Hamiltonian of a one-parametric family of rotationally non-invariant Euclidean AHO systems.
-On the other hand, when $|g|>1$ we have a one-parametric family of rotationally non-invariant Minkowskian AHO models.
+When $|g|<1$, the operator $\hat{H}_g^{\text{n-i}'}$ can be interpreted as the Hamiltonian of a one-parametric family of Euclidean AHO systems.
+On the other hand, when $|g|>1$ we have a one-parametric family of Minkowskian AHO models.

 By applying unitary transformation inverse to (\ref{canxpl}), and then the transformation inverse to (\ref{abuni}), (\ref{su2trans}), to the true and dynamical integrals of the system $\hat{H}_g$, one gets, in particular,